How to Write a Job Ad That Stands Out From Competition

 After captivating candidates with the job summary, you want to give them a full picture of what the job entails.
 With a comprehensive understanding of role expectations, candidates can determine whether they could succeed in the position.

-This section is basically an expanded version of the job summary, but in bullet point form.
+This section is basically an expanded version of the job n, but in bullet point form.
 Rather than condensing the job to a few sentences.
 Identify each task needed to accomplish a purpose.
 It’s a simple cause-and-effect formula.
 You’re listing all of the role tasks and purposes to give candidates a complete view of the position.
 By the end of this section, candidates should have a clear idea of what a typical day on the job might look like—and whether they’d be a good fit.

 To help you write the job responsibilities, you must ask yourself these questions: